Beers and Beans

 You should totally try to go for Day of the Dead.
 It was seriously I great place and one of the best trips I have ever taken.
 Loved LOVED, loved it. @Andi,

-Eurotrip Tips -
+3. Eurotrip Tips says:

 at 5:07 pm